This is a full listing of the Dutch sporting calendar with a focus on major sports events in Amsterdam and around the Netherlands.

 ABN Amro Tournament – ATP tennis tour event at Ahoy Rotterdam between 10-17 Feb 2020.
 A strong field of top 20 players is due at the 47th edition.

-KLM Open – European Tour event (100th edition) will be held at The International course in Amsterdam on 12-15 Sep 2019.
+KLM Open – European Tour event (101st edition) is due to be held at Bernardus Golf in Cromvoirt (Den Bosch) in September 2020.

 Jumping Amsterdam – Indoor international equestrian event featuring some of the world’s best show jumping and dressage riders.
 Amsterdam RAI, 23-26 Jan 2020.

 Amsterdam Sevens – Annual international rugby sevens tournament with over 120 teams to be played at the National Rugby Centre in Amsterdam.
-Expected early Jun 2020.
+Expected 30-31 May 2020.

-Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses around the Amstel river area.
-30 Jun 2019.
+Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses from Park Somerlust around the Amstel river area.
+21 Jun 2020.

 Premier League – The invitational Premier League of darts event returns to the Netherlands for the 4th time in 2020.
 See Michael van Gerwen and co at the Ahoy Rotterdam, 2020 dates to be announced.